 More on that on our About Us page.

-1. Can I sign up for your future raid roster?
+1. How can I sign up for the raids?

 4. Are you signing up niche specs?